IMCIVREE study results

 The most common side effects of IMCIVREE include darkening of the skin, injection site reactions, nausea, headache, diarrhea, stomach pain, vomiting, depression, and an erection that happens without any sexual activity in males.

 These are not all the possible side effects of IMCIVREE.
 Call your doctor for medical advice about side effects.
-You may report side effects to FDA at 1-800-FDA-1088 or to Rhythm Pharmaceuticals at 1-833-789-6337.
+You are encouraged to report negative side effects of prescription drugs to the FDA.
+Visit www.fda.gov/medwatch or call 1-800-FDA-1088.

-Please see the full Patient Information for additional Important Safety Information.
+Please see full prescribing information, including Patient Information.